kinivi/kinivi/README.md

 ## About Me

-- 🔭 Currently working on Generative AI | Image, Video, Text
+- 🔭 Currently working on Agentic AI
-- 👯 Looking to collaborate on open-source AI projects.
 - 💬 Ping me about any contract collaboration or consultation in the AI area.

 ## Featured Projects